sohailmahmud/sohailmahmud/README.md

 ### Hi there👋, I am Sohail Mahmud!

 A Full-Stack Software Engineer with 4+ years of industry experience.
-Specialized in JavaScript technologies and AWS.
-Professional experience with building large-scale infrastructure applications across domains.
+Specialized in Flutter,.
+NET Core, AWS, and DevOps.
+Professional experience with building large-scale applications across domains.

-I launched 4 successful applications which in total reached 3M+ users and generated $300k+ in revenue.
-I built everything from the front-end to the back-end and everything in between.

 Currently, I enjoy the work I'm doing for ProHealth.
 However, any positions opening, and I'm interested to learn more.
-Prefer to work on user-facing stuff.
-My strengths are mostly in backend, but I can do HAML/SASS, Flutter, JS(next.js, jquery, d3.js, anime.js, three.js, chart.js, etc).
-I'd like to work in a mission-driven company that enables people, especially if it is healthcare, finance, or online education.

-#### ⚡ Technical Skills:

-- **Programming Languages**<br>
-  JavaScript, PHP, Java, C++, Python, Dart, Solidity
-- **Technologies and Frameworks**<br>
-  NodeJS, Laravel, Flutter, ExpressJS, GraphQL, SKLearn, PyTorch
-- **Deployment, Cloud and Version Control**<br>
-  Docker, K8s, Terraform, Jenkins, Codemagic, Gradle, AWS, Git
-- **Database, Big data and ETL**<br>
-  MySQL, SQLite, MongoDB, Redis, PostgreSQL, Oracle, Hive, Hadoop, Spark, Ab Initio

 > Interest- Programming, Building things, Tinkering with Rubix Cube, watching TED talks and attending conferences.
 <!--